‘Destiny’ Weekly Reset For January 31: Winter’s Run And High Rolling Artifacts

 The rewards for Normal Mode are a guaranteed 320 Helmet or Primary Weapon, 320 Artifact, and a Calcified Fragment.
 The Hard mode loot is the same as normal, plus a 330 Helmet or Primary Weapon, a 330 Artifact, Emblem, and a new Ship.

-Please consult this Inquisitr article for a full guide on how to beat the Oryx hard mode challenge.
+Please consult this the Inquisitr article for a full guide on how to beat the Oryx hard mode challenge.

 Court of Oryx (Guide) — Tier 3: Thalnok